-The Black Forest (Schwarzwald in Deutsch) is an evocative part of the country.
+The Black Forest (Schwarzwald in German) is an evocative part of the country.
 Named for the dense canopy of evergreens, it is a wild place with charming and quaint touches of civilization- like something out of a fable.
 Cuckoo clocks and gateaux are what many will associate with the region nowadays, but over years past it has been so much more than that- a Germanic tribal land, a border region with aspects of German, French and Swiss influence, and a setting for the many twisted fairy tales collected from the forest’s residents and recorded by Jacob and Wilhelm Grimm.

 The mysterious and magical atmosphere of the Black Forest draws many visitors, and it is the perfect location for a motorhome rental in Germany.
-Conveniently, It is only a few hours’ drive from Munich, and it is criss-crossed with scenic routes- your Black Forest road trip will just about plan itself.
+Conveniently, It is only a few hours’ drive from Munich or Stuttgart, and it is criss-crossed with scenic routes- your Black Forest road trip will just about plan itself.
 The region is also well-equipped for campers, with plenty of campsites (“Campings”) where you can base yourself in one place, or hop from site to site as you explore.

 Route 500 (Shwarzwald Hochstrasse/Black Forest High Road) is a motorist’s dream, stretching over 60 kilometres from Baden-Baden in the north to Freudenstadt in the south.
 This is an elevated road which combines straight parts and windy sections for a drive which is not only scenic but engaging.
 There are magnificent vistas of valley and mountain range, lakes and greenery and also a number of ski pistes along the route, making it a favoured destination in winter as well as summer.

 The slightly shorter counterpart to the High Road, the Black Forest Panorama Road between Waldkirch and Hinterzarten is in the southern part of the forest.
-It leads through St. Peter, St Märgen and Breitnau to offer amazing views over the Rhine Valley and the Voges Mountains.
+It leads through St. Peter, St Märgen and Breitnau to offer amazing views over the Rhine Valley and the Vosges Mountains.
 A stunning road to drive!

 Over on the western edge of the forest, there are lower altitudes and a different kind of scenery- foothills, vineyards and sunshine abound to show off a lighter side to the Black Forest.
 The Baden wine route links Baden-Baden with Weil am Rhein over 200 kilometres.
 The quiet roads and quaint villages make this an excellent journey to include in your motorhome rental plans- the wine you will come across is just a bonus!
 Set your own itinerary and enjoy the culinary delights, tempting tipples and the storybook sights.